-- it to be unsuitable because of its landscape impact and because of its relationship to the Special Landscape Area. - Site 18: Land opposite the Post Office, High Street given that the site is within the settlement boundary and is only 0.1 hectares in size, it was considered that it could come forward as a windfall site. - 5.24 Since the completion of the AECOM 2018 assessment, the East Suffolk SHELAA was published (in December 2018).
+- Since the completion of the AECOM 2018 assessment, the East Suffolk SHELAA was 5.28 published (in December 2018).
 In respect of site 8 in the AECOM assessment (land off Yew Tree Rise, SHELAA ref.
 878), the SHELAA considered this site to be suitable for development when the AECOM assessment had considered it not suitable (giving it a red rating).
 One of the reasons that it was considered unsuitable was because access could only be provided through another site (the Glebe Allotments, AECOM ref.
 26) which itself was not considered suitable because of a number of negative sustainability impacts (giving it a red rating).
 The 2018 SHELAA recognised that the only possible access could be through the Glebe Allotments to Yew Tree Rise but did not acknowledge that the Glebe Allotments were not available to provide access.
-It is therefore considered that the red rating given to the land off Yew Tree Rise in the AECOM assessment 2018 (site 8) represents the appropriate assessment as the site cannot be accessed via an acceptable route and onto a road with sufficient capacity to support it. - 5.25 Based on the AECOM 2018 assessment, the 2018 SHELAA and the latest information in respect of the availability of land, the sites selected for allocation are considered to represent a reasonable alternative when considered against the sustainability of allocating other sites and meeting the housing requirement in the Local Plan.
+It is therefore considered that the red rating given to the land off Yew Tree Rise in the AECOM assessment 2018 (site 8) represents the appropriate assessment as the site cannot be accessed via an acceptable route and onto a road with sufficient capacity to support it.
+The site is therefore not considered to represent a reasonable alternative. - 5.29 Based on the AECOM 2018 assessment, the 2018 SHELAA and the latest information in respect of the availability of land, the sites selected for allocation are considered to represent reasonable alternatives when considered against the sustainability of allocating other sites and meeting the housing requirement in the Local Plan.